ruhler/fable/tutorials/FirstProgram.md

    `Bit@` like how we defined `Bit4@`.
 3. Try implementing a 4-bit `Add` function that can add two `Bit4@` interpreted as twos-complement integers.

+## Next Steps

+Head over to EntryPoints.md to learn how to write a proper main function for your program.